Prakash4844/Password-Cracker/README.md

-# PDF & Archive Password Helper
+# PDF & Archive Password Cracker

 `password_cracker.py` is a lightweight command-line tool for brute-forcing or dictionary-attacking password protected files.
 It supports PDFs, ZIP/RAR/7Z archives, and ISO/DMG images (using `hdiutil` on macOS or the `7z` CLI elsewhere).
 You can mix and match seed guesses, pattern-based brute force, fixed-length brute force, and dictionary fallbacks.
 Successful passwords are written to `Cracked password.txt`.